orcalinux/embedded-linux-diploma/raspberry-pi-interfacing/session08/raspi_flask_button_webapp.md

 # Raspberry Pi Flask Web App

-A simple Flask application running on a Raspberry Pi that serves a **templated** webpage and exposes an API endpoint to read a **push-button** state on GPIO pin 26.
+A simple Flask application running on a Raspberry Pi that serves a **templated** webpage, exposes an API endpoint to read a **push-button** state on GPIO 26, and provides routes to control **multiple LEDs** (e.g., GPIO pins 17, 27, 22).
 Perfect as a starting point for IoT or embedded web interfaces.

 ---